 What else is included with a Weebly plan?

 In addition to their awesome drag and drop editor, every proper premium plan (I discount the ‘Connect’ plan because ads still show in the footer) comes with a domain name for 1 year.

 Like most site builders nowadays, all Weebly websites are SSL certified (which keeps data between browser and server private) regardless of the plan you choose which makes them more secure and is liked by Google.

-This contrasts to both the Pro & Performance plans which have no storage limits whatsoever.
+This contrasts with both the Pro & Performance plans which have no storage limits whatsoever.
 Moreover, Weebly hosting provides unlimited bandwidth across all plans which come into play if your website gets more traffic down the line.